commercetools/commercetools-dotnet-core-sdk-v2/README.md

-# Composable Commerce .NET SDK
+# commercetools .NET SDK

 ## Introduction

-This repository contains the .NET SDKs generated from the Composable Commerce API reference.
+This repository contains the .NET SDKs generated from the commercetools API reference.

 ## Packages